dylanaraps/neofetch/README.md

 It's hard to add support for other wallpaper setters as they don't provide a way of getting the current wallpaper from the cli.

-If your wallpaper setter **does** provide a way of getting the current wallpaper or you know where it's stored then adding support won't be a problem!
+If your wallpaper setter **does** provide a way of getting the current wallpaper or you know where the wallpaper is stored then adding support won't be a problem!

 ## Issues and Workarounds